janscience/Teensy_Amp/R4.1-R4.2/README.md

 ## Power consumption

-- Powering directly from an 3.6V LiIon battery is way more efficient that using a power bank.
+- Powering directly from an 3.6V LiIon battery is way more efficient than using a power bank.
 The power bank transforms the 3.6V from the LiPo battery up to 5V and the Teensy reduces this back to 3.3V.
 Resulting in an efficieny of 75% (approx 86% squared) compared to using the LiIon battery directly.